A Splendid Little Fort in Miami (1898)

 Legacy of Fort Brickell

-Henry Flagler decided that the war provided an opportunity to showcase the young city and would be a perfect location for a camp to train soldiers for the war.
 While trying to convince his friends in Washington to deploy troops to train in his new city, he pointed out that the government was already constructing a fort in Miami as part of the war effort.
-On June 24th, 7000 troops were deployed to Camp Miami for training.
+On June 24, 7000 troops were deployed to Camp Miami for training.
+Given that the war ended less than a month after the establishment of Camp Miami, with the conflict unofficially concluding on August 12, 1898, none of the soldiers trained in the Magic City ever saw any military action in Cuba.

-Although disarmed shortly after the conclusion of the war, remnants of Fort Brickell remained for many years.
-It is unclear if it were every formally dismantled or just blended in with the landscape over time.
-The only evidence of the existence of Fort Brickell is a historic marker found just east of where the fort resided, on Brickell Avenue and Eighteenth Road, describing the fort and its timeline.
-In duration, size and significance, the fort to protect Miami from an unlikely threat was much like the war.
-It was both splendid and little.
+Although disarmed shortly after the conclusion of the war, remnants of Fort Brickell remained for many years, leaving one to wonder if it were ever formally dismantled or just blended in with the landscape over time.
+The only evidence of the existence of Fort Brickell is a historic marker found just east of where the fort resided, on Brickell Avenue and Eighteenth Road, describing the fort and its role protecting Miami during the Spanish American War.
+Based on the size of the fortification and the length of the conflict, it is appropriate to describe Fort Brickell in the same manner that Secretary Hay described the conflict, splendid and little.

 Resources